 A Hampton Roads, VA native, Ellen joined The Gernert Company in 2013.
 After graduating from Davidson College, she coordinated extracurricular activities for a private school in Greece and dabbled in commercial production in New York.
 Her reading taste includes historical and women's literary fiction, as well as smart nonfiction on politics, food, travel, and more.
 She lives in Harlem.

 Originally from Massachusetts, Flora hopped the pond for university, earning an MA in English from the University of Edinburgh.
-She joined The Gernert Company in 2014, and while she loves reading just about anything with a distinctive voice, her literary appetite veers towards thrillers with a twist, women's fiction, and anything with a dog in it.
+She joined The Gernert Company in 2014, and while she loves reading just about anything with a distinctive voice, her literary appetite veers towards thrillers with a twist as well as historical and women's fiction.
 She lives in the East Village.

 Andy joined The Gernert Company in 2012 after two years working for Aram Fox, Inc., where he scouted books for foreign publishers.
 He grew up in Pittsburgh, PA, lived in North Carolina for five years, and worked briefly as a cross-country coach at a boarding school before starting his career in publishing.
 He likes literary fiction, smart genre fiction (especially sci-fi), and nonfiction by brilliant writers who can make you fall in love with a subject you never knew you cared about.
 He lives in Brooklyn and runs in Prospect Park.